 - Located in the Fes medina, good accessibility to sightseeing

-- They have a swimming pool, hot tub and a spa on site
+- They have a swimming pool, a hot tub and a spa on site

 - BOOK YOUR STAY HERE